nasa/astrobee/localization/graph_localizer/readme.md

 ### StandstillFactorAdder
 The StandstillFactorAdder creates a zero velocity prior and zero tranform between factor for successive CombinedNavState nodes when standstill is detected.
 Standstill detection checks for a minimum average disparity for image feature tracks over time.

+## Factors

+### LocPoseFactor
+The LocPoseFactor is simply a gtsam::PriorFactor<gtsam::Pose3> that enables the differention of a pose prior from a localization map-based image feature factor.

+### LocProjectionFactor
+The LocProjectionFactor is almost a direct copy of the gtsam::ProjectionFactor except it does not optimize for the 3D feature point location.

+### PoseRotationFactor
+The PoseRotationFactor constrains two gtsam::Pose3 nodes using their relative rotation.

+### RobustSmartProjectionFactor
+The RobustSmartProjectionFactor adds to the gtsam::SmartProjectionFactor by providing a robust huber kernel.
+Additionally, it fixes some issues in the SmartProjectionFactor allowing for a rotation-only fallback when using the JacobianSVD option and allows for proper serialization of the factor.

+### (TODO: add handrail factors, jacobian document)

 ## NodeUpdaters
+### CombinedNavStateNodeUpdater

+### FeaturePointNodeUpdater

 ## GraphValues